 We agree to share ownership and use of a 2018 Toyota Camry, VIN#: 97233lksfd9f7f, ("the car").

-Transferring title: Within one (1) week of signing this agreement, Catherine will transfer title of the car from her name to both of our names, "Catherine Love and Theo Dancer, as tenants in common."
+Transferring title: Within one (1) week of signing this agreement, Catherine will transfer the title of the car from her name to both of our names, "Catherine Love and Theo Dancer, as tenants in common."
 Theo will pay all taxes and title fees related to the transfer.

 Ownership of the car: In consideration for 50% ownership of the car, Theo will pay Catherine $11,150, which we agree is half of the current Blue Book value of the car.